 The secure rcmds are rlogin, rcp, rsh, telnet, and ftp.
-These commands have been enhanced to provide additional authentication methods to those used today (known collectively as the Standard AIX method).
+These commands have been enhanced to provide additional authentication methods to those used today.
+They are known collectively by the term, Standard AIX method.
+(This method refers to the authentication method used by AIX 4.3 and prior releases.)
 The two additional methods are Kerberos V.5 and Kerberos V.4.

 When using the Kerberos V.5 authentication method, the client gets a Kerberos V.5 ticket from the security server.
 The ticket is a portion of the user's current DCE credentials encrypted for the TCP/IP server with which they wish to connect.
 The daemon on the TCP/IP server decrypts the ticket.
 This allows the TCP/IP server to absolutely identify the user.
-If the DCE principal described in the ticket is allowed access to the AIX user's account, the connection proceeds.
+If the DCE principal described in the ticket is allowed access to the operating system user's account, the connection proceeds.